Lineville, Alabama: Geography

-Lineville is located northeast of the center of Clay County at 33°18'45.122" North, 85°45'9.274" West (33.312534, -85.752576).
+Lineville is located northeast of the center of Clay County.

 Alabama State Routes 9, 48, and 49 are the main routes through the city.
 AL-9 runs through the downtown area, leading northeast 28 mi to Heflin along Interstate 20 and southwest 6 mi to Ashland, the Clay County seat.
 AL-48 begins in the eastern part of the city and leads east 16 mi to Wedowee.
 AL-49 also runs through the downtown area, leading north 14 mi to its end in Cheaha State Park and south 17 mi to Goldville.

 According to the U.S. Census Bureau, the city has a total area of 23.3 km2, of which 23.2 km2 is land and 0.2 km2, or 0.77%, is water.

 Lineville was named for its location on what was then the border between Talladega and Randolph counties.

 Alabama's highest point, Mount Cheaha, is located 18 mi north of Lineville via Alabama Highway 49.